CreateRemoteThread/doxastica/README.md

 - compared to a debugger, you're inside a process' memory. this means you are fast as shit for certain operations (but crippled in others).

-## tutorial: 500 in unreal tournament 99
+## tutorial: 500 hp in unreal tournament 99

 the goal of our quickstart tutorial will be the hack the unral tournament goty edition from steam (http://store.steampowered.com/app/13240/). we will try to